Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval: Benchmark

 \subsection{Benchmark Construction}

-\textbf{Generating Domain-adaptive Images.} Providing DaD with suitable textual prompts, the generation model can generate pedestrian images with a style resembling that of the target domain.
+\textbf{Generating Domain-adaptive Images.} Providing DaD with suitable textual prompts, the generative model can generate pedestrian images with a style resembling that of the target domain.
 Intuitively, we consider using the text descriptions from the CUHK-PEDES training set as a cue to guide image generation.
 To improve the image diversity, we adopt random seeds in each generation process and perform text adjustments.
-Specifically, given any text in CUHK-PEDES, we leverage EDA~\cite{wei2019eda} for text augment, yielding $20$ pieces of different texts (as shown in Figure~\ref{fig: pipeline}).
+Specifically, given any text in CUHK-PEDES, we leverage EDA~\cite{wei2019eda} for text augmentation, yielding $20$ pieces of different texts (as shown in Fig.~\ref{fig: pipeline}).
+EDA encompasses four augmentation techniques: synonym replacement, random insertion, random swap, and random deletion.
+For each CUHK-PEDES sentence, these four techniques are applied (each with $\alpha=0.5$) to generate five augmented sentences, separately.
+The resulting 20 texts are then randomly shuffled, and the first 19 augmented sentences are selected.
+Finally, the original sentence is added to obtain a total of 20 distinct texts.
 As a result, $68,126$ CUHK-PEDES texts are converted into 20-fold CUHK-PEDES prompts.
 The adjusted CUHK-PEDES prompts are input to generate images.
 Following the above steps, we obtain new domain-adaptive images.

-\textbf{Image Filtering.} To further improve the quality of the generated data, we design some data filtering strategies, as shown in Figure~\ref{fig: pipeline}.
-First, greyscale images are filtered by calculating the mean-variance of the difference between the 3 channels of each picture.
-Next, noise images, which contain distorted portraits are filtered by OpenPose~\cite{cao2017realtime}.
+\textbf{Image Filtering.} To further improve the quality of the generated data, we design some data filtering strategies, as shown in Fig.~\ref{fig: pipeline}.
+First, grayscale images are filtered by calculating the mean-variance of the difference between the 3 channels of each picture.
+Next, noise images, which contain distorted portraits, are filtered by OpenPose~\cite{cao2017realtime}.
+In Fig.~\ref{fig: bad}, we show some low-quality picture samples.
+Although $10.63\%$ of low-quality images are filtered, oversaturation still exists in some of the filtered images due to limitations of the diffusion model itself.

 \textbf{Caption Diversifying.} Obtaining high-quality domain-aligned images, we attempt to use the pairs of synthetic images and CUHK-PEDES prompts directly for pretraining.
 The results are not satisfactory.
 This limitation arises because every twenty prompts are derived from the same text description, resulting in a lack of textual diversity.
-Our solution is to adopt the pretrained Image Captioner model BLIP2 ~\cite{li2023blip} to re-generate the corresponding text descriptions for each synthetic image, yielding new image-text pairs, as shown in Figure~\ref{fig: pipeline}.
+Our solution is to adopt the pretrained Image Captioner model BLIP2 ~\cite{li2023blip} to re-generate the corresponding text descriptions for each synthetic image, yielding new image-text pairs, as shown in Fig.~\ref{fig: pipeline}.
+It is worth noting that while BLIP2 provides us with diverse texts, this process may introduce inherent biases present in the BLIP2 model itself.